-Barbiturates have been successfully used to treat alcohol withdrawal syndrome, especially in the emergency department and the severe withdrawal in the intensive care unit.
-The drug enhances the GABA activity and also suppresses glutaminergic activity, a dual mechanism of action which works well in the pathophysiology of alcohol withdrawal.
+Barbiturate drugs are contraindicated with alcohol.
+But, in the presence of healthcare professionals, they have been successfully used to treat alcohol withdrawal syndrome, especially in the emergency department and the severe withdrawal in the intensive care unit.
+The drug enhances the GABA activity and also suppresses glutaminergic activity, a dual mechanism of action that works well in the pathophysiology of alcohol withdrawal.

 Barbiturates for Jaundice

-Phenobarbital has proved efficient in treating newborn jaundice, decreasing the level of bilirubin.
-In a study, jaundiced newborn infants were given low doses of Phenobarbital for five days, measuring their liver synthesized blood-clotting factors and bilirubin levels each day.
+Other off-label Barbiturates uses include the treatment of jaundice, including newborn jaundice.
+Generally, these drugs work by decreasing bilirubin levels.
+In a study published in the Archives of Disease in Childhood, jaundiced newborn infants were given low doses of Phenobarbital for five days, measuring their liver synthesize blood-clotting factors and bilirubin levels each day.

 After only two days, the level of mean serum bilirubin was significantly lower, decreasing the need for blood transfusions and phototherapy.
-The drug improved the liver function helping it clearing bilirubin.
+The drug improved the liver function helping it clear excess bilirubin.

 Are Barbiturates Still Prescribed?

-Although efficient for various uses, the drug comes with the risk of physical and psychological addiction, as well as barbiturate overdose.
+Although efficient for various uses, these drugs come with the risk of physical and psychological addiction, as well as Barbiturate overdose.
 The difference between a safe and a deadly dose is tiny.
-Although the drug is seldom used as tranquilizers and sedatives, they still play an essential part in neurology practice, in the treatment of epilepsy and as an anesthetic.
+Although Barbiturate drugs are seldom used as tranquilizers and sedatives, they still play an essential part in neurology practice, in the treatment of epilepsy, and as an anesthetic.

 However, due to the high abuse potential, it is recommended to get a professional consultation before usage.
-Drug rehabilitation facilities offer their services for patients of all ages and financial situations.
+Drug rehabilitation facilities offer their Barbiturate addiction prevention and management services for patients of all ages and financial situations.
+These resources can also give information about what treatment can be safely given to patients struggling with addiction and dependence.
 Call now to get a consultation regarding drug abuse treatment.